'Europe should let in Christians and Jews, not Muslims,' Austrian far-rightist says

-The leader of Austria's far-right Freedom Party (FPO) has blamed the United States and the NATO Western military alliance for triggering the refugee crisis that has overwhelmed Europe.
+The leader of Austria's Freedom Party has blamed the US and NATO for triggering the refugee crisis that has overwhelmed Europe.